ISISComputingGroup/ibex_developers_manual/Riken-power-supplies.md

 ## IOCs and Macros

-Each of the individual power supplies is controlled by an individual [Danfysik](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Danfysik) IOC (i.e. a one-to-one mapping).
+Each of the individual Danfysik power supplies is controlled by an individual [Danfysik](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Danfysik) IOC (i.e. a one-to-one mapping).
 Each IOC is configured accordingly using its macro values, with a different COM port for each (as described above).

+The RB2 PSU is _also_ controlled by a Danfysik IOC (actually two - one for each board, see below).
+Its protocol is very similar to a model 8500, and so the `DEVTYPE` macro is set to this, with the only difference being the command for setting the current.
+Rather than writing an entirely separate protocol file, it was decided to create a `protocol_override` macro and set this to a file containing the single command definition.

-The single IBEX configuration contains several components, each of which relates to the type of magnet a group of PSUs control e.g. 'Quadrupole', 'Bending', 'Crossfield', etc.  (There is also a component for the 11 TPG300 units which control valves and read gauges in the vacuum system).
+The IBEX configuration contains several components, each of which relates to the type of magnet a group of PSUs control e.g. 'Quadrupole', 'Bending', 'Crossfield', etc.  (There is also a component for the 11 TPG300 units which control valves and read gauges in the vacuum system).

 ## Hardware notes